TiendaNube/api-docs/guides/Payment Provider/README.md

   // We create a new instance of the redirect option. var AcmeExternalPaymentOption = new PaymentOptions.ExternalPayment({
   })
-  // Finally, we add the JS part of our option, i.e. the handlers, to the Checkout object to it can render it according to the configuration set on the Payment provider.
+  // Finally, we add the JS part of our option, i.e. the handlers, to the Checkout object so it can render it according to the configurations set on the Payment provider.
   Checkout.addPaymentOption(AcmeExternalPaymentOption);
 });
 ```